rizqimtiaz/Forge-AI/README.md

-Every lab is powered by a single unified Zustand store (sliced into `assetSlice`, `sketchSlice`, and `graphSlice`), validated by shared Zod
+Every lab is powered by a single unified Zustand store (sliced into `assetSlice`, `sketchSlice`, and `graphSlice`), validated by shared Zod schemas in `lib/ai-schemas.ts`, and rendered in an "Scientific Dark Mode" aesthetic via Tailwind CSS + Framer Motion.

 ---